cosmos/ibc-go/docs/migrations/v2-to-v3.md

 ### `OnChanOpenAck` will take additional `counterpartyChannelID` argument
 The `OnChanOpenAck` application callback has been modified.
-The arguments now includes the counterparty channel id.
+The arguments now include the counterparty channel id.

 ### `NegotiateAppVersion` removed from `IBCModule` interface